-An attacker can create a script file (i.e., automated program) that will be executed co cry each password in a list and when matches, an attacker can gain the access co the system.
-'The most popular online attack is man-in-the middle (MITM) attack, also termed as "bucket-brigade attack" or sometimes "Janus attack." le is a form of active eavesdropping[7] in which the attacker establishes a connection between a victim and the server co which a victim is connected.
-When a victim client connects co the fraudulent server, the MJTM server intercepts the call, hashes the password and passes the connection co the victim server (e.g., an attacker within reception range of an unencrypted Wi-Fi wireless access point can insert himself as a man-in-the-middle).
-This type of attack is used co obtain the passwords for E-Mail accounts on public websites such as Yahoo, Hounail and Gmail and can also used to gee the passwords for financial websites thar would like co gain the access to banking websites.
+An attacker can create a script file (i.e., automated program) that will be executed to try each password in a list and when matches, an attacker can gain the access to the system.
+The most popular online attack is man-in-the middle (MITM) attack, also termed as "bucket-brigade attack" or sometimes "Janus attack."
+It is a form of active eavesdropping^[7] in which the attacker establishes a connection between a victim and the server to which a victim is connected.
+When a victim client connects to the fraudulent server, the MITM server intercepts the call, hashes the password and passes the connection to the victim server (e.g., an attacker within reception range of an unencrypted Wi-Fi wireless access point can insert himself as a man-in-the-middle).
+This type of attack is used to obtain the passwords for E-Mail accounts on public websites such as Yahoo, Hotmail and Gmail and can also used to get the passwords for financial websites that would like to gain the access to banking websites.